 Appliances in the galley of an airplane are meant to be used for taking care of passengers, not the flight crew.

-And unless it’s an especially long flight, flight attendants often eat during their free time between flights.
+And unless it’s an especially long flight, cabin crew members often eat during their free time between flights.

 But depending on where they are, there’s no guaranteed access to a microwave.